bps-github7/Class_Generator/README.txt

         #NOTE: that there is not an argument (or functionality) provided for nesting upwards (towards the file system root)

+        alternately, you can nest an inline spec for the packaging structure, and use the inheritance syntax for classes for structuring your

+        note that the full set of arguments in an inline spec denotes differnent meaning.

+        package structuring : class file placement within package structuring : options for classes - using flag and json argument

 2) Features: